nuxt/docs/en/api/configuration-build.md

 If you want to see more about our default webpack configuration, take a look at our [webpack directory](https://github.com/nuxt/nuxt.js/tree/master/lib/webpack).

+## extractCSS

+- Type: `Boolean`
+  - Default: `false`

+> Enables Common CSS Extraction using vue SSR [guidelines](https://ssr.vuejs.org/en/css.html).

+Using extract-text-webpack-plugin to extract the CSS in the main chunk into a separate CSS file (auto injected with template), which allows the file to be individually cached.
+This is recommended when there is a lot of shared CSS.
+CSS inside async components will remain inlined as JavaScript strings and handled by vue-style-loader.

 ## filenames

 - Type: `Object`